 Sometimes we get so excited about laying out the details for the ceremony and reception, that we forget to include important times for the vendors such as your photographer and hair and makeup artists.

-3. Decide on whether you want to have a First Look.
+3. Decide on if you want to have a First Look.

 First looks are a sweet intimate moment with you and your partner before the start of the ceremony.
 The photographer is present to capture all the feels.
 If you prefer to have you walking down the aisle being the first time you see your partner, this will create a different flow in your wedding timeline.
 Most couple portraits can be done during the first look if a couple chooses to partake in one.
 If they opt out of a first look, all portraits need to be taken after the ceremony, during cocktail hour.